rule

 Text 49

-Thus having been bathed completely, nicely dressed, decorated and garlanded, shone He brightly with His brothers and His wife.
+Thus having been fully bathed, nicely dressed, decorated and garlanded, He shone brightly with His brothers and His wife.

 Thus having been bathed completely, nicely dressed, decorated and garlanded, shone He brightly with His brothers and His wife.
 (Vedabase)